Patrick-Wood/plumb-charter/CHARTER.md

 The request interpretation generates the primary audit trail artifact — displayed to the user and preserved for accountability documentation.
 This artifact is required for all queries regardless of complexity.

+#### 6.3.4 Analytical Framework Selection

+Request interpretation must produce an analytical framework selection appropriate to the collaborator composition and query characteristics identified during interpretation.
+The selected framework organizes analytical iteration across all subsequent stages.
+The framework selection is an output of request interpretation and is preserved in the audit trail artifact.
+The method of framework selection is an implementation decision.

 ### 6.4 Escalation Protocol Architecture

 #### 6.4.1 Immediate Escalation